codefellows/seattle-javascript-401d25/front-end/29-graphs/README.md

 ## Learning Objectives
 * Students will learn about the graph data structure
-* Students will understand the different ways to implemenet a graph data structure and their practical uses in the real world
+* Students will understand the different ways to implement a graph data structure and their practical uses in the real world

 ## Readings
 * Read [Graphs](https://codefellows.github.io/code-401-dotnet-guide/Curriculum/Class26/Resources/Graphs) (The example code is in C#, but can still be understood)